wtestcase/toborwinner.github.io/src/posts/2-road-to-nix-nix-laziness/index.md

 zsh: segmentation fault (core dumped)  nix-instantiate --eval --strict --json repeated.nix
 ```

-Looks like Nix fully crashed!
+Looks like Nix crashed!
 It failed to recognize the repetition and this is
 probably a bug, but as you can see it cannot fully evaluate the value.
 That's of
 course because the full value would be infinitely large!

-While we're in the topic of flags, it's a good time to explain what the
+While we're talking about flags, it's a good time to explain what the
 `--strict` flag is doing here.
 It is telling Nix to fully evaluate the value
-rather than be lazy about its evaluation.
+rather than to be lazy about its evaluation.
 Let's try to evaluate the following
 file without the `--strict` flag:

 ```nix